 Audit Committee

-The Audit Committee is chaired by Ralph Elman and the other members are Sue Nyman and Charles Holroyd.
+During 2024, the Audit Committee was chaired by Ralph Elman with the other members being Sue Nyman and Charles Holroyd.
 The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
-It receives and reviews information and reports from the Group’s management and Auditor relating to the annual accounts and the accounting and internal control systems in use throughout the Group.
+It receives and reviews information and reports from the Group’s management, internal audit function and Auditor relating to the annual financial statements and the accounting and internal control systems in use throughout the Group.
 It also advises the Board on the appointment of the Auditor, reviews their fees and discusses the nature, scope and results of the audit with the Auditor.
 The Audit Committee meets at least twice a year and has unrestricted access to the Group’s Auditor.
-The Executive Directors and the Chairman attend the Committee meetings by invitation as required.
+The Executive Directors and the Chair attend the Committee meetings by invitation as required.

 Remuneration Committee

-The Remuneration Committee is chaired by Charles Holroyd, the Senior Independent Non-Executive Director.
-The other members of this Committee are Ralph Elman and Lushani Kodituwakku.
-The Remuneration Committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
+During 2024, the Remuneration Committee was chaired by Charles Holroyd, the Senior Independent Non-Executive Director.
+The other members of this Committee were Ralph Elman and Lushani Kodituwakku.
+Ralph Elman stepped down from this committee at 31 December 2024 and was replaced by Sue Nyman who attended the final 2 committee meetings of 2024 to ensure a smooth handover.
+The Remuneration Committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment as well as making recommendations for the remuneration of incoming Executive Directors, as was the case with the 2024 appointment of Ian Wilcock.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any share option scheme or equity incentive scheme in operation from time to time.
 The remuneration and terms and conditions of appointment of the Non-Executive Directors of the Company are set by the Board.
-The Chief Executive and Group Finance Director are invited to attend for some parts of the Committee meetings where their input is required although they do not take part in any discussion on their own benefits and remuneration.
+The Chief Executive and Chief Financial Officer may be invited to attend for some parts of the Committee meetings where their input is required although they do not take part in any discussion on their own benefits and remuneration.
 The Remuneration Committee meets at least once per year.

 Board effectiveness